 I will be the first to tell you that I have no idea what I’m doing as a parent.
 Sure, I can give you tips about what I do, but parenting as a whole, I don’t subscribe to any ideology other than “Raise Good Humans.”

-Now that my oldest is nearing four (how is that possible?), I’ve started thinking more intentionally about what I am teaching him and how that will shape his identity.
+Now that my oldest is nearing four years old (how is that possible?), I’ve started thinking more intentionally about what I am teaching him and how that will shape his identity.

 Identity has been a topic that has been circling within our home lately.
 My husband was adopted from the Philippines when he was two months old, and for the first time in his 32 years is starting to reflect on his identity and how adoption shaped that.
 Our children are his first links to his bloodline, his first relationship with biological family.